Dunkin’ Turkey Sausage, Egg & Cheese

 Ingredients

-The following is a list of the ingredients in a Dunkin’ Turkey Sausage, Egg & Cheese breakfast sandwich.
+Here is the full list of ingredients in a Dunkin’ Turkey Sausage, Egg & Cheese breakfast sandwich.

 English Muffin

-Enriched Wheat Flour, Water, Bleached Wheat Flour, Sugar, Yeast, Wheat Gluten, Wheat Sourdough, Soybean Oil, Salt, Calcium Propionate (preservative), Dough Conditioner, Fumaric Acid, Degerminated Yellow Corn Meal, Pan and Grill Oil.
+Enriched Wheat Flour, Water, Bleached Wheat Flour, Sugar, Yeast, Wheat Gluten, Wheat Sourdough, Soybean Oil, Salt, Calcium Propionate, Dough Conditioner, Fumaric Acid, Degerminated Yellow Corn Meal, Pan and Grill Oil.

 • Enriched Wheat Flour includes wheat flour, malted barley flour, niacin, reduced iron, thiamine mononitrate, riboflavin, and folic acid.